 (a) APPLICABILITY.
-With the exception of cases assigned to a magistrate judge under Rule 40-III, or unless otherwise ordered by the judge to whom the case is assigned, the provisions of this rule apply to all civil actions and to both small claims and landlord and tenant actions certified to the Civil Actions Branch for jury trial.

-(b) INITIAL SCHEDULING AND SETTLEMENT CONFERENCE.
+Unless otherwise ordered by the judge to whom the case is assigned, the provisions of this rule apply to all civil actions and to both small claims and landlord and tenant actions certified to the Civil Actions Branch for jury trial. (b) INITIAL SCHEDULING AND SETTLEMENT CONFERENCE.